Day 1 – Arrive in Tokyo.

 Day 7 – Higashiyama & Gion

-This morning, we discover the Higashiyama district of the city, starting with an early morning visit to the World Heritage-listed Kiyomizu-dera, one of Kyoto’s most ancient temples, built without a single nail.
+We will then wander over to the World Heritage-listed Kiyomizu-dera, one of Kyoto’s most ancient temples, built without a single nail.
 The temple’s wooden stage is undoubtedly what the temple is most famous for, offering an outstanding panoramic view of Kyoto rising out of a sea of maples.
+Two streets near Kiyomizu-dera temple, the steep Sannenzaka and meandering Ninenzaka, are among the most popular shopping streets in Kyoto.
+Composed almost entirely of traditional wooden buildings, on these streets it’s easy to feel as if you’ve slipped back in time while making your way up the stone paths, passing by shops selling a variety of goods, from traditional crafts to more local treats.

-Two streets near Kiyomizu-dera temple, the steep Sannenzaka and meandering Ninenzaka are among the most popular shopping streets in Kyoto.
+Two streets near Kiyomizu-dera temple, the steep Sannenzaka and meandering Ninenzaka, are among the most popular shopping streets in Kyoto.
 Composed almost entirely of traditional wooden buildings, on these streets it’s easy to feel as if you’ve slipped back in time while making your way up the stone paths, passing by shops selling a variety of goods, from traditional crafts to more local treats.

 Gion district was originally developed to serve food and drinks for pilgrims visiting Yasaka Shrine, and this district has flourished as the largest geisha quarter in Kyoto.
 Gion is now home to exclusive restaurants, casual cafés, sweet shops, and art and crafts shops.
 We will stroll through picturesque cobblestone streets as well as Gion Shirakawa, where weeping willow trees are lined along the canal.
 If you are an art lover, you will love Shinmonzen Street, with many antique shops that carry Japanese pottery, paintings, woodblock prints, hanging scrolls, and other art and crafts.